Mohan Chand Sharma

 Mohan Chand Sharma AC (23 September 1965 – 19 September 2008) was an Indian police officer who was killed during the 2008 Batla House encounter in New Delhi.
 He was posthumously awarded the Gallantry medal Ashoka Chakra Award, India's highest peacetime military decoration, on 26 January 2009.

 Life and career

 Sharma, a Kumaoni, was born in Chaukhutia Masi region of Almora in Uttarakhand.
 He joined the Delhi Police as a sub-inspector in 1989, and continued to serve for 19 years.
 He was a part of the Special Cell, an anti-terrorist unit of the Delhi Police Force.

 Sharma, along with ACP Rajbir Singh, were credited for gathering prima facie evidence in the Parliament attack in 2001.
-Their efforts led to the conviction of mastermind Afzal Guru, who was executed in February 2013.
+Their efforts led to the conviction of mastermind Afzal Guru, who was executed in February 2013..
+He and Rajbir also received an Out-of-turn promotion, when they killed notorious UP gangster Rajbir Ramala and his accomplice, Inderpal Singh, in 1995.

-Sharma was involved in an encounter with the terrorist Zabiuddin Ansari aka Abu Hamza at Jawaharlal Nehru Stadium in 2006, and in the arrest of four Jaish-e-Mohammad militants in February 2007 after an encounter at DDU Marg, Delhi.
+Sharma was also a veteran of several operations in Jammu and Kashmir.
+He led the police raiding party that neutralized Abu Huzefa, a Lashkar-e-Taiba district commander, and, though in command, fired the most rounds of anyone in the party.
+He was later recommended for a gallantry award for the 2007 killing of Lashkar-e-Taiba militant Abu Ammar in Doda.
+Ammar carried a 10 lakh bounty and was wanted for the 30 May killing of Deputy Superintendent of Police Shelly Singh of the J&K Police Special Operations Group.
+In August 2020, Sharma received his seventh gallantry medal for a 2007 operation in which he and his team tracked down and killed Jaish-e-Mohammed commander Qari Saifullah, the mastermind of the Ayodhya attack, and arrested his accomplice, Zafar Iqbal.
+One sub-inspector was injured in that operation.

 He received a number of awards and decorations during his career, including seven gallantry awards.